willy-vvu/game/jtc_rendition.md

 ##Jeff Taylor-Chang, William Wu, Brian Zhao, Shirley Xu

+##About

+The game is free and open source but to get expansion packs, you must donate money which goes to a charity that will be started by the creators of Genesis Rift mainly Jeff Taylor-Chang and Brian Zhao.
+Also any extra donations also go to the same charity.
+Every penny of profit produced by Genesis Rift donations will be dedicated to the charity.

+##The Charity

+The charity is called __ and provides the funds required to supply inner city students with computers and other resources to learn because we recognized the importance of computers and how they impact the ability for a student to learn.
+We also recognize how computers helped us achieve our goals and learn better.

 ##Story - by Jeff Taylor-Chang

 Over the many years that humanity existed, they had plenty of time to come up with conspiracy theories about who, what, and how